ckeditor/ckeditor5/docs/installation/getting-started/configuration.md

 <info-box hint>
 **Quick recap**

-In the {@link installation/getting-started/quick-start-other previous tutorial} you have learned about various ways for setting up CKEditor 5 in the project.
-Now, you know how to use online builder or create the editor from source.
+In the {@link installation/getting-started/quick-start-other previous guide} you have learned about various ways to set up CKEditor&nbsp;5 in the project.
+Now, you know how to use the online builder or create the editor from the source.
 It is time to play a bit with the configuration!
 </info-box>

-When creating an editor in your page, it is possible to set up {@link module:core/editor/editorconfig~EditorConfig configurations} that change many of its aspects.
+When creating an editor on your page, it is possible to set up {@link module:core/editor/editorconfig~EditorConfig configurations} that change many of its aspects.
 For example:

 ```js
 ClassicEditor